akkinoc/orika-spring-boot-starter/README.md

 ## Configuration properties

 This artifact provides the following configuration properties.
-These can be configured by your `application.properties` / `application.yml`.
+These can be configured by your `application.yml` / `application.properties`.

 ```yaml
 orika: